janaom/de-exercise/README.md

 ![20240823_224651](https://github.com/user-attachments/assets/a1c72df9-0ea1-429b-a98e-d94656f01f04)

-For a detailed explanation of this solution, please refer to my project [GCP Data Engineering Project: Data Pipeline with Cloud Run Functions, Airflow and BigQuery ML](https://medium.com/google-cloud/%EF%B8%8Fgcp-data-engineering-project-data-pipeline-with-cloud-run-functions-airflow-and-bigquery-ml-5120ecbf161d)
+For a detailed explanation of this solution, please refer to my project "GCP Data Engineering Project: Data Pipeline with Cloud Run Functions, Airflow and BigQuery ML".
+[Medium article](https://medium.com/google-cloud/%EF%B8%8Fgcp-data-engineering-project-data-pipeline-with-cloud-run-functions-airflow-and-bigquery-ml-5120ecbf161d), [GitHub RP](https://github.com/janaom/gcp-de-project-data-pipeline-with-cloud-run-functions-airflow-biggueryml)

 This project demonstrates how to build a data pipeline on Google Cloud using an event-driven architecture, leveraging services like GCS, Cloud Run functions, and BigQuery.
 I used both VM and Composer options for managing Airflow, and utilized Logging and Monitoring services to track the pipeline’s health.
 While this project used different data, it employed a similar but more complex logic.